cul-it/scholars-orcid-connection/doc/Scorconn_TO_DO.md

 * Implement the startup sequence for scorconn-ws
 	* Load the startup parameters
 	* Test the ORCID connection
-* Define the interactions
-	* Requests from outside
-		* For a given LocalId (netID), what's the most recent push date?
-		* Walk through the authorization process for a given LocalId and a given scope
-		* Push the pubs for a given LocalId
-	* Requests to outside
-		* Ask the local system for a person's publications
-		* Ask ORCID for current publications
-		* Tell ORCID to add/update/delete publications
-* Make the templates just a little prettier.
-Make them more modular.
-* Move calls to DbLogger close to where the write to the database is made.

 ## Dealing with errors - A big question
 * What types of errors shold we recover from, when pushing?